The Story of the Town

 Today, there is a restaurant in the area of the old castle ruins, as well as a summer stage where music performances are held during the warmer months.

-What can you do in Gmünd?
+What Can You Do in Gmünd?

 Another attraction in Gmünd is the Divided Church (Geteilte Kirche), which was built on both sides of the road.
 It is a single structure with one half on one side of the road and the other half on the opposite side.